niuiic/typst-preview.nvim/README.md

 The first time you execute `mimeopen` command, it requires you to set the default application, please run the command manually first, complete the settings before using the plugin.

+It is recommended to enable this plugin as soon as reading a typst file, or temp pdf files cannot be cleaned completely.

 ## Compare to typst-live

 [typst-live](https://github.com/ItsEthra/typst-live) is awesome.
 However, severe flickering occurs when the file is updated.
 This is the limitation of the browser.
 In addition, it cannot switch files.